 Need a quick and easy side dish for the holidays, or perhaps simply for a weeknight dinner?
-Perfectly crispy and full of flavor, these Air Fryer Red Potatoes are a cinch to make and are a family favourite, healthy side dish.
-Whether you're needing a tasty side dish for a Thanksgiving or Christmas meal, or if you're just wanting an uncomplicated side for breakfast, lunch, or dinner, these Air Fryer Red Potatoes are a hassle-free side for any occasion.
-They're also Paleo, Whole30 and low FODMAP.
+Perfectly crispy and full of flavor, these Low FODMAP Air Fryer Red Potatoes are a cinch to make and are a family favorite low FODMAP side dish.
+Whether you're needing a tasty side dish for a Thanksgiving or Christmas meal, or if you're just wanting an uncomplicated side for breakfast, lunch, or dinner, these Low FODMAP Air Fryer Red Potatoes are a hassle-free side for any occasion.
+They're also Paleo and Whole30 compliant.

-I typically make these air fryer red potatoes for dinner, but they would also work for lunch or even breakfast if you're looking for an easy breakfast side dish.
+I typically make these low FODMAP air fryer red potatoes for dinner, but they would also work for lunch or even breakfast if you're looking for an easy, low FODMAP breakfast side dish.

 Air Fryer Benefits

 If you're new to air fryer cooking, I discuss the benefits of using the air fryer in my Low FODMAP Air Fryer French Fries post.
 In short, air fryers are more energy efficient, don't emit nearly as much heat, and tend to make food crispier than roasting it in the oven.
 A lot of air fryers are portable, so if you want to bring one on a trip, you can do so.
 I also think that cooking with small cooking gadgets like the air fryer and Instant Pot is way more fun than using a stove or oven, but that's just me.

 If you're looking for other recipes for your air fryer, I highly recommend the following as they are among the tastiest recipes on the blog in my opinion:

 - One of my favorite recipes OF ALL TIME - Low FODMAP Air Fryer Buffalo Chicken Tenders Salad

 - Low FODMAP Air Fryer Shrimp Taco Bowls